Modules

 description: "A user is considered active when they've made a transaction during the period"

-calculation: "count-distinct"
+type: "count-distinct"

 time: "transactions.created_at"